Five DWI Myths

 Let's set the record straight about DWIs in Texas

 Many people who are stopped for DWI carry misconceptions about drunk driving or ways to beat the system.
 Unfortunately, bad information gets around.
 People buy into stories they hear from friends and this can have unfortunate consequences.
-At Joseph LaBella & Associates, we keep our clients informed with 100% accurate information.
+At Amanda Webb - DWI Lawyer, we keep our clients informed with 100% accurate information.
 Too much is at stake for you to rely on fiction, myths and rumors floating around.

 The following are some of the common misconceptions you may have heard: